How to Relieve a Clogged Milk Duct

-“A clogged milk duct is when the milk is backed up inside it,” which can make pumping and nursing excruciatingly painful, says Leigh Anne O’Connor, a certified lactation consultant in New York.
-If the blocked milk duct isn't resolved quickly, it can lead to bigger issues, such as inflammation—a condition known as mastitis—and an all-out milk stoppage, which in turn can lead to infection.
+So what would prompt a blocked milk duct to develop?
+“A clogged milk duct is when the milk is backed up inside it,” which can make pumping and nursing excruciatingly painful, says Leigh Anne O’Connor, IBCLC, a certified lactation consultant in New York.
+If the blocked milk duct isn’t resolved quickly, it can lead to bigger issues, such as inflammation—a condition known as mastitis—and an all-out milk stoppage, which in turn can lead to infection.

 It’s not always easy to know what causes a clogged milk duct, but there are plenty of possible culprits, including: